cchrispy/LogicProgramQs/README.md

 #### The bucket problem
 You have a 13 gallon bucket, an 18 gallon bucket, and an endless supply of water.
 You need to measure out exactly 1 gallon of water, using only these tools.
 How?

+#### The locker problem
+There are 100 lockers and 100 students.
+When a student visits a locker he will open it if it's closed, or he will close it if it's open.
+All lockers are initially closed.
+Student 1 visits every locker (so he will open them all).
+Student 2 visits every other locker (so he will close the 2nd, 4th, 6th...).
+Student 3 visits every third locker (so he will change the state of the 3rd, 6th, 9th...).
+This continues until all 100 students have had a turn with the lockers.
+Which lockers are still open?
+Can you write an algorithm to figure it out?
+In constant space?